scottstts/prompt_lib/SB_template_docs_(periodically_updated)/Template_docs.md

 ## Template Description

-This template is explicitly designed for a comparative analysis, clearly indicated by the main title "Pros and Cons" in the upper-left corner.
-The layout is a visually distinct two-column T-chart.
+This template is explicitly designed for a comparative analysis, featuring a bold, centered title: "Pros and Cons".
+The layout is a clean, modern two-column split.

+Beneath the main title, the template is divided into two distinct vertical sections against a light grey background.
-The left column, set against a light grey background, is dedicated to the "Pros," labeled with a subtitle accompanied by a green circular icon containing a "+" symbol.
-Below this, there are two placeholders for positive points.
-Each placeholder consists of a green circular icon holder on the left and a long, white, rounded rectangular area for text on the right.
+*   **Left Column ("Pros"):** This section is designated for positive points.
+It has a sub-heading "Pros" and features two list item placeholders.
+Each placeholder consists of a bright green circular icon holder on the left (pre-populated with positive symbols like a checkmark and a plus sign) and an adjacent white, rounded rectangular area for text.

-The right column, set against a contrasting dark navy blue background, is for the "Cons," labeled with a subtitle and a red circular icon with a "-" symbol.
-It mirrors the structure of the "Pros" column with two placeholders, each featuring a red circular icon holder and an accompanying white text area.
-This strong color-coding and symbolic iconography (green/+ for pros, red/- for cons) provide an immediate and intuitive visual guide for comparison.
+*   **Right Column ("Cons"):** This section mirrors the left side but is themed for negative points.
+It has a sub-heading "Cons" and two placeholders.
+The color scheme here is a contrasting reddish-pink for the circular icon holders (pre-populated with negative symbols like an 'x' and a minus sign), clearly differentiating them from the pros.

+The balanced, color-coded design provides an immediate visual cue for comparing opposing arguments.

 ## Animation Breakdown

-The animation unfolds in a logical, hierarchical sequence that reinforces the template's comparative purpose.
+The animation unfolds in a synchronized, rhythmic sequence that emphasizes the comparison between the two sides.

-1.  **Title and Subtitle Reveal:** The main "Pros and Cons" title fades in gently.
-Immediately after, the "Pros" and "Cons" subtitles, along with their corresponding "+" and "-" icons, appear simultaneously with a soft fade-in effect.
+1.  **Background and Title Reveal:** The entire template begins with the two main columns (the light "Pros" side and the darker "Cons" side) sliding in simultaneously from the left and right edges of the screen, respectively, meeting in the middle.
+Immediately following, the "Pros" and "Cons" titles fade into view.
+2.  **Alternating List Build:** The list items animate in row by row, alternating between the left and right columns, creating a point-counterpoint rhythm.
-2.  **"Pros" List Animation:** The list items in the "Pros" column animate in next.
-The top item slides in crisply from the left, followed by the second item sliding in from the left after a short delay.
-This creates a staggered, top-to-bottom reveal on the left side.
+    *   **First Pro:** The top list item on the "Pros" side animates in.
+The text bar slides in from the left, while its corresponding icon slides in from the right, meeting to form the complete list item.
-3.  **"Cons" List Animation:** Once the "Pros" list is fully displayed, the "Cons" list items animate in.
-In a motion that mirrors and opposes the "Pros," the top "Cons" item slides in from the right, followed sequentially by the second item sliding in from the right.
+    *   **First Con:** The top list item on the "Cons" side animates in immediately after.
+The motion is mirrored: the text bar slides in from the right, and its icon slides in from the left.
-4.  **Final State:** The animation concludes with both lists fully visible.
-The opposing slide-in directions (left for "Pros," right for "Cons") create a dynamic and balanced effect that draws the viewer's attention to the contrast between the two sides.
+    *   **Subsequent Items:** This alternating, mirrored animation repeats for the second row of items.
+The second "Pro" animates in, followed by the second "Con".

+The entire animation is crisp and balanced, guiding the viewer's eye back and forth between the two lists.

 ## Suitable Use Cases

-*   **Primary Function:** This template is specifically designed for presenting a balanced argument by listing the "Pros and Cons" of a single topic, idea, or decision.
+*   **Primary Function:** This template is designed for the singular purpose of presenting a "Pros and Cons" comparison.
+It is ideal for evaluating a decision, product, strategy, or concept by clearly laying out its advantages and disadvantages.
-*   **Design & Animation Synergy:** The template's effectiveness lies in its clear visual and motion-based separation of opposing points.
-The color-coding (green vs. red) and iconography (+ vs. -) instantly communicate the nature of each list.
-The animation, with "Pros" sliding in from the left and "Cons" from the right, powerfully reinforces this duality, making the comparison intuitive and easy to follow.
-The staggered reveal allows a presenter to introduce and discuss each point individually.
+*   **Design & Animation Synergy:** The distinct color-coding (green for pros, red for cons) and the rigid two-column layout provide instant clarity.
+The alternating, row-by-row animation reinforces the comparative nature of the content, allowing a narrator to discuss a specific pro and then immediately address its corresponding con as they appear on screen.
+This creates a highly effective and easy-to-follow argumentative flow.
-*   **Limitations & Constraints:** Due to its explicit "Pros and Cons" title and universally understood symbolic language (+/-), this template is highly specialized.
-It is not suitable for sequential lists, timelines, or any content that does not fit a direct "advantages vs. disadvantages" comparison.
+*   **Limitations & Constraints:** Due to the explicit "Pros and Cons" titling and the pre-selected positive/negative icons, this template is not suitable for other types of lists or comparisons, such as "Features vs. Benefits" or "Dos and Don'ts."
+Its design is specifically tailored for weighing positive against negative points and should be used exclusively for that purpose.

 # Template 14